What Is Ohio Known For? [2026]

 Birthplace of John Glenn and Neil Armstrong

-Ohio proudly claims the distinction of being the birthplace of two of America's most illustrious astronauts, John Glenn and Neil Armstrong.
+Two of America’s most well-known astronauts, John Glenn and Neil Armstrong, were born in Ohio.
 John Glenn, from Cambridge, became the first American to orbit Earth in 1962, while Neil Armstrong, from Wapakoneta, became the first human to walk on the moon in 1969.

 Birthplace of Eight U.S. Presidents